 Is arthritis making handles difficult?
 Lose the old compression-style handles and forget grasping, twisting, and cranking down those faucets and making your hands hurt.
 Switch out for sparkling new faucets with easy-to-move lever handles for your sink and shower and notice the difference right away!
 Even better?
 Most new lavatory faucets use ceramic quarter-turn cartridges, which means you don't have to worry about replacing washers every year or two on those old compression-style faucets.
 Another option is to do away with handles all-together with one of the many types of hands-free, sensor operated faucets.
 Don't want to change out the entire faucet?
 You'll need to know who made your current faucet and probably the model number too, but there's often replacement handles available, and they're simple to switch out.
 Most of the time you can just unscrew the old handles and screw the new ones back on!

 Another issue we encounter as we get older is finding out our knees don't work as well as they used to.
 Or they try to do the weatherman's job and tell us when a storm is coming!
 Either way, those low toilets that are great for kids just don't cut it after a while and could really use an upgrade.
-Whether you wish to add a elevated toilet seat or make the switch to a brand new toilet, well, that's up to you.
-We are glad to help either way.
 If you love your toilet, but are having a hard time with those knees, we offer a couple of options for toilet seats to make your commode feel more stable and give you a couple of inches in height, as well as things to make getting up easier.
-If you're ready to trade out your water-guzzling model for a new, low flow toilet, we offer many toilet models that look great, are a bit taller, and will help you save on your water bill.

 Sometimes it's just a little more complicated than that, though.
 If your home has multiple levels, a quick trip to the powder room may not be as easy as it once was, but a massive renovation just isn't in the cards.
 Have you considered adding a pump-assisted toilet?
 We offer toilets with macerating pumps allowing a powder room to be added virtually anywhere in your home.
 This can drop the price of a remodel drastically, making it easier for you to have a ground floor bathroom exactly where you need it most.

 And what about the shower?
-Baths are great when you're small, but most of us switch to showers at some point.
-Yet most homes still have that old bath-and-shower combo.
-If you're tired of stepping over the tub edge, or if it's become a game of Twister to manuever into the tub/shower, might we suggest a change?
-A walk-in tub, perhaps, or a curbless shower can make a molehill out of a mountain.
+Most homes have the old style bath-and-shower combo.
+If you're tired of stepping over the tub edge to take a shower, or if it's become a game of Twister to manuever into the tub/shower, might we suggest a change?
+A curbless shower can make a molehill out of a mountain.

 Curbless showers, sometimes known as roll-in showers, can take the place of your old tub/shower simply by replacing the tub portion with a shower pan of the right size and tiling or adding an appropriate fiberglass surround according to your preference.
 With no curb, there's nothing to trip over, nothing to step over, nothing to make getting into the shower more difficult.
 Instead of grappling with tub edges, grab bars, shower doors or curtains, you now simply stroll (or roll) into your new shower and enjoy!